 Option 1:

 The RSTA shall transmit an R2I LMR to all ISTAs that were allocated resources in the preceding measurement sounding phase.
 All the R2I LMR frames shall be carried in one HE MU PPDU or one EHT MU PPDU, where each RU contains only one user.
-If there is only one R2I LMR it may be carried instead in an HE SU PPDU.
+If there is only one R2I LMR it may also be carried in an HE SU PPDU.
 If the bandwidth selected in the measurement sounding phase is 320 MHz and the TF Ranging Sounding frame(s) solicit EHT TB Ranging NDP(s), the corresponding R2I LMR frame shall be transmitted in an EHT MU PPDU.
 Otherwise, the R2I LMR frame shall be transmitted in an HE MU PPDU or an HE SU PPDU.

 Option 2:

 The RSTA shall transmit an R2I LMR to all ISTAs that were allocated resources in the preceding measurement sounding phase.
-All the R2I LMR frames shall be carried in one HE MU PPDU or one EHT MU PPDU, where each RU contains only one user.
-If there is only one R2I LMR it may be carried instead in an HE SU PPDU.
-If the bandwidth selected in the measurement sounding phase is 320 MHz and the TF Ranging Sounding frame(s) solicit EHT TB Ranging NDP(s), the corresponding R2I LMR frame shall be transmitted in an EHT MU PPDU.
-Otherwise, the R2I LMR frame shall be transmitted in an HE MU PPDU or an HE SU PPDU.
+If the bandwidth selected in the measurement sounding phase is 320 MHz and the TF Ranging Sounding frame(s) solicit EHT TB Ranging NDP(s), the corresponding R2I LMR frame(s) shall be transmitted in an EHT MU PPDU.
+Otherwise, the R2I LMR frame(s) shall be transmitted in an HE MU PPDU or an HE SU PPDU.
+If there is more than one R2I LMR, all the R2I LMR frames shall be carried in one HE MU PPDU or one EHT MU PPDU, where each RU contains only one user.

 The TGbk group chooses Option x to resolve CID 1169.